 Join us August 21-23, 2023

 ISAP Summer Start 2022 will offer an immersive orientation for Indigenous students new to the College of Arts and Science hosted at our USask Saskatoon Campus.
-Summer Start is facilitated by the ISAP Peer Mentors, ISAP Program Staff, and instructors and program coordinators from diverse academic Departments and service groups.
+Summer Start is facilitated by the ISAP Program Staff, Peer Leaders, and instructors and program coordinators from diverse academic Departments and service groups.

 Ready, Set… Go!

 Stack Your Academic Toolkit

-We’ll spend some time with staff from the USask Library Learning Hub and ISAP Peer Mentors exploring the “soft skills” that will smooth the wheels of your first year courses.
+Sessions hosted by the USask Library Learning Hub and ISAP Peer Mentors will focus on skills and strategies to succeed in your classes.
 For example, which note-taking strategies are best for which courses?
 How do you ask for help?
+What are exams like?
 What kinds of learning tech are recommended for your courses?

 Your USask, your Saskatoon